 Circumstances that require documentation:

-Death of a host, guest, or their immediate family member.
+Death of a steward, guest, or their immediate family member.
 You’ll be asked to provide one of these documents:

 - Death certificate